Okay, here’s a comprehensive article about the point of discontinuity.

 What is a Point of Discontinuity?
 A Deep Dive

 Imagine you're drawing a line on a graph, a smooth, unbroken curve representing a function.
-Suddenly, the line jumps, breaks, or behaves erratically.
+Still, suddenly, the line jumps, breaks, or behaves erratically.
 That "break" is a discontinuity.
 Understanding points of discontinuity is crucial in calculus and real analysis, impacting everything from finding limits to understanding the behavior of complex functions.
 These points reveal critical information about a function's properties, revealing where it ceases to be "well-behaved" in a mathematical sense.

 Introduction to Discontinuity

 In mathematical terms, a point of discontinuity occurs when a function isn't continuous at a particular point.
 Continuity, at its heart, means you can draw the function without lifting your pen from the paper.
 If there's a jump, hole, or vertical asymptote, you've got a discontinuity.
-More formally, a function f(x) is continuous at a point x = a if these three conditions are met:

-1. f(a) is defined (the function has a value at a).
+- f(a) is defined (the function has a value at a).

-2. The limit of f(x) as x approaches a exists (the function approaches a specific value from both sides).
+- The limit of f(x) as x approaches a exists (the function approaches a specific value from both sides).

-3. The limit of f(x) as x approaches a is equal to f(a) (the value the function approaches is the actual value of the function at that point).
+- The limit of f(x) as x approaches a is equal to f(a) (the value the function approaches is the actual value of the function at that point).

 Types of Discontinuities: A Comprehensive Overview